 The content and structure of the proposal are defined and specified in the online submission system.
-Please register to learn more about the details.
+Please register and create a proposal to learn more about the details.
 An overview of the main parts of the short and full proposals is listed below:

-Short Proposal Full proposal Abstract (EN) Abstract (EN/DE) Project description (about 4-5 pages): outline of the main scientific idea and approach Project description (about 12-15 pages) (upload of PDF, template with structure is provided) Project core team (with CVs and publications lists) (upload of PDF, template with structure is provided) Project team and further collaboration partners (with CVs and publications lists for the core team members) (upload of PDF, template with structure is provided) Budget overview Detailed budget Signatures (from the researchers and the institu- tions) Signatures (from the researchers and the institu- tions)
+Short Proposal Full proposal Abstract (EN) Abstract (EN and DE) Project description (about 4-5 pages): outline of the main scientific research idea and approach Project description (about 12-15 pages): elaboration on the research idea and approach (upload of PDF, template with structure is provided) Project core team: with CVs and publications lists (upload of PDF, template with structure is provided) Project team and further collaboration partners: with CVs and publications lists for the core team members (upload of PDF, template with structure is provided) Budget overview Detailed budget Signatures: required from the researchers and the institutions of the core team members Signatures: required from the researchers and all participating institutes